Confronting criticism

 Trust me.

-6. Using dialogue instead of monologue.
+6. Don’t use dialogue when monologue would better suffice.
 Basically, when a character speaks, that’s dialogue.
-When a character has a private thought, that’s monologue.
-Obviously, when a character’s alone on a page, that character will seldom speak aloud—I mean, why bother?—and will resort to a thought bubble to pass along information to readers.
+When a character has a private thought, that’s inner monologue.
+(AKA: thinking.)
+Obviously, when a character’s alone on a page, that character will seldom speak aloud—I mean, why bother?

 .